kylln20/WRO_FE_2023-24/README.md

 ---
 We used the Raspberry Pi imager to write a custom Raspberry Pi operating system onto an SD card that allowed us to use our Pi hat.
 Once the operating system is downloaded onto the SD card, when the Raspberry Pi is running AP (Access Point) mode, we can connect to the Raspberry Pi through a wifi connection.
 Once we have selected the Access Point in the wifi tab, we use VNC Viewer to connect remotely to and interact with the Raspberry Pi using a set IP address.

-📷 Object Detection 📷
+Program Logic
 ---

+### Object Detection <sub> (Open Challenge / Obstacle Challenge) </sub>

 The camera captures an image which the program then converts from OpenCV’s default pixel data format of BGR (blue, green, red) to HSV (hue, saturation, value).
 Then, binary thresholding is applied, which changes the pixel data of the inputted image such that areas of interest are white, and everything else is black.
 This is done with the OpenCV library inRange() function, where we specify the input image and a colour mask (a range of HSV values).
 The input image can be modified with array splicing so we only search in a specific region of interest.
 The colour mask[^2] allows us to account for how lighting causes colour variation for the target object.

 The bounded white areas can then be extracted as a list of contours within a specified region of interest.
 By measuring the size of each contour by using the OpenCV library function contourArea(), we can predict which contour(s) is the target object by checking if the contour is within a certain size range.
 The target objects may be the signal pillars, the coloured lines on the game mat, the magenta parking lot, or even the black walls around the track.

 [^2]: The colour masks used for each object still depend on the environment the car is in.
 We had difficulties getting the program to perform well in a room with yellow-tinted lights instead of white LEDs.
 This required changing the colour masks when running the car in that environment.
 An existing code that was useful for finding/adjusting colour masks was from an [OpenCV tutorial](https://docs.opencv.org/3.4/da/d97/tutorial_threshold_inRange.html), which was modified to be the ColourTester.py code.

-### Open Challenge Corner Detection
-The car turns when one side of the camera shows a wall, and the other doesn't.
-In the camera feed, the area of one wall contour will be significantly less than the area of the other wall contour.
-The turning programs ends once both contours become similar again.

-Additionally, to count the number of corners the car has passed, the program counts the orange lines on the mat.
-The line is searched for using binary thresholding, with an orange colour mask on a centred region of interest.
-Once the area of the line contour has passed a certain value, the program knows the car has passed a corner.
-<br/><br/>
-### Obstacle Challenge Corner Detection
-Unlike the open challenge, in the obstacle challenge, it is not optimal for the car to be centred while turning as there may be a signal pillar to avoid immediately after the turn.
-To compensate, the obstacle challenge code instead enters a turning mode once the nearest mat line (blue if travelling clockwise, orange if travelling counter-clockwise) has been detected and is of a certain area.

-The degree to which the car must turn depends on whether it detects a signal pillar after the turn while it approaches the turn.
-If it does detect a signal pillar, the program switches from turning mode to going straight mode.
-Otherwise, like in the open challenge, the program will stop turning when the difference between the two wall contours has decreased to a certain threshold.
-<br/><br/>
-### Wall Detection/Management
+### Wall Detection/Management <sub> (Open Challenge / Obstacle Challenge) </sub>

 The wall contours are detected with the colour mask ([0, 0, 0] to [180, 255, 50]), and one region of interest for each wall.

 <img src="https://github.com/kylln20/WRO_FE_2023-24/blob/main/other/extra%20images/wallcontour.png" height="300px">

-To stay centred when driving straight, we use a proportional derivitave (PD) algorithm, which involves calculating the difference between the areas of the two contours and calculating a turning angle based on:
+To stay centered when driving straight, we use a proportional derivitave (PD) algorithm, which involves calculating the difference between the areas of the two contours and calculating a turning angle based on:

 * A difference in contour areas (error)
 * A straight constant (straightConst)- the number that would be sent for the car to go straight